A standard dishwasher program uses 10 litres of water, compare that to dishwashers on an eco-setting which only use 7 litres.

 Overloading your dishwasher can be detrimental by inhibiting the flow of water or stopping the revolving elements from turning.

 Dishwasher detergents were the last product to include phosphates (now banned), which were very effective at removing stains and grease but cannot be removed from wastewater entering rivers and lakes.
-Phosphates can cause waterway blockages or toxic contamination.
+Phosphates can cause algal blooms in rivers leading to waterway blockages or even toxic contamination.